Kidney Disease in Pets

 - Drugs – most commonly those that effect blood flow through the kidneys (It may surprise you that a lot of the common anti-arthritic medication we use for old pets can over time lead to kidney damage so regular monitoring is important).

-A diagnosis of kidney disease is based on an increase in blood urea and creatinine (two waste products produced by the kidney) in conjunction with dilute urine.
-The waste products increase due to the kidneys inability to excrete them and dilute urine occurs due to the kidneys inability to retain water.
+A diagnosis of kidney disease is based on a blood test that shows increase in blood urea, creatinine and SDMA (waste products produced by the kidney) in conjunction with dilute urine.